Hans Stuck: Pre-WWII career

 In 1933, his acquaintance with Adolf Hitler (whom he had met by chance on a hunting trip in 1925) led to his involvement with Ferdinand Porsche and Auto Union in Hitler's plans for German auto racing.
 With his experience from racing up mountain passes in the Alps in the 1920s, he was virtually unbeatable when he got the new Auto Union car, which was designed by Porsche.
 Its rear mounted engine provided superior traction compared to conventional front engine designs, so that its (eventually) 500+ horse-power could be transformed into speed even on non-paved roads.
 In circuit racing, the new car was very hard to master, though, due to the swing axle rear suspension design in combination of the weight distribution of its rear engine design.

 His career with Auto Union was quite successful.
 In 1934, he won the German, Swiss and Czechoslovakian Grand Prix races (as well as finishing second in the Italian Grand Prix and Eifelrennen).
 There was no European Championship for the circuit races that year, or he would have won it.
 Wins in a number of hill-climb races brought him European Mountain Champion, the first of three he would eventually collect.

 In 1935, he won the Italian Grand Prix (along with second at the German Grand Prix; he also won his usual collection of hill-climb wins, again taking the European Mountain Championship.
 1936 was leaner; he placed second in the Tripoli and German Grands Prix, finishing second in the competition for the European Championship.
 After Stuck missed a number of hill-climbs because of injuries suffered in accidents, that year the European Mountain Championship fell to his famous team-mate, Bernd Rosemeyer.
-1937 was equally lean, bringing only second places in the Rio de Janeiro and Belgian Grands Prix.
+1937 was equally lean, bringing only second places in the 1937 Rio de Janeiro Grand Prix and 1937 Belgian Grand Prix.

 1938 opened poorly; Stuck was either fired from, or quit, the Auto Union team (accounts from the two sides differ).
 After a series of injuries to other team drivers, as well as pressure from the German government (again, accounts differ as to what combination of factors was the cause), he was re-hired, and proved himself by winning a third European Mountain Championship, his last major pre-war success.